Gunman opens fire in Texas high school, killing up to 10

 Harris County Sheriff Ed Gonzalez said he could not be precise about the number of deaths at Santa Fe High School, which went on lockdown around 8 a.m.
-One person was in custody, and a second person had been detained, he said.
+One person was in custody and a second person detained.

 An unknown number of possible explosive devices were found at the school and off campus.
 Authorities were in the process of rendering them safe and asked the public to call 911 if they see anything suspicious.

-It was the nation's deadliest school shooting since the February attack in Parkland, Florida, that killed 17 people and re-energized the gun-control movement after surviving teens launched a campaign for reform.

-The district confirmed an unspecified number of injuries but said it would not immediately release further details.
+The district confirmed an unspecified number of injuries but did not release details.
 A school police officer was shot, officials said, but there was no immediate word on his condition.

-"We hope the worst is over, and I really can't say any more about that because it would be pure speculation," Assistant Principal Cris Richardson told reporters at the scene.
+One hospital reported treating eight wounded patients.
+Six were treated and released.
+One was listed in critical condition, and another in fair condition.

+Michael Farina, 17, said he was on the other side of campus when the shooting began and thought it was a fire drill.
+He was holding a door open for special education students in wheelchairs when a principal came bounding down the hall and telling everyone to run.
+Another teacher yelled out, "It is real."

 Aerial footage showed students standing in a grassy field and three medical helicopters landing at the school in Santa Fe, a city of about 13,000 people roughly 30 miles (48 kilometers) southeast of Houston.